top of page

 A little mold in a bathroom with poor ventilation isn’t unusual.
 But if you’re seeing mold or mildew in strange places, or there’s just too much of it, that could mean there’s a leak nearby.

 Mold loves moisture, and once water starts building up in hidden spots, mold spreads fast.
-It also brings a strong musty smell that’s hard to miss.
+It also has a strong musty odor that’s hard to miss.

 Warped or Buckled Floors